decarcerateutah/decarcerateutah.github.io/_posts/2020-09-26-what-to-do-instead-of-calling-the-police.md

 And to offer alternative language to community, pod-mapping was a term coined by the Bay Area Transformative Justice Clinic.
 The people in our “pods” are the people in our lives that we would call on to support us with things such as our immediate and ongoing safety, accountability and transformation of behaviors, or individual and collective healing and resiliency.

-For more information about pod-mapping, you can [review this post and download and print your own pod-mapping worksheet](https://batjc.wordpress.com/pods-and-pod-mapping-worksheet/) from the Bay Area Transformative Justice Clinic. *Note: growing a pod is not easy and takes time.
+For more information about pod-mapping, you can [review this post and download and print your own pod-mapping worksheet](https://batjc.wordpress.com/pods-and-pod-mapping-worksheet/) from the Bay Area Transformative Justice Clinic. *Note - growing a pod is not easy and takes time.
 We measure our success by the quality of our relationships with one another, and invest the time to build trust, respect, vulnerability, accountability, care, and love.
 Building your pod will expand the possibility of other people, who may experience more isolation, from being able to build their own pod.*

 Learn more about transformative justice experiences through the book, [Beyond Survival](https://www.akpress.org/beyond-survival.html).